 With continued support from the Jolie-Pitt Foundation, CHC's Maddox Chivan Children's Center has served close to 1000 HIV-infected or -affected children with medical, nutritional, educational, social, and vocational programs.
 A major achievement of 2010 has been the completion of a counseling manual to help children of different ages to understand their HIV infection and the importance of taking drugs daily.
 Its translation into Khmer and Amharic are underway and we anticipate it will be used globally.

-With support of the Annenberg Foundation, CHC has expanded access to treatment for multi-drug resistant tuberculosis (MDR-TB) in Cambodia with the goal of universal access to MDR-TB care for all Cambodians, creating a model of community- and home-based care, in partnership with the National TB program.
+With support of the Annenberg Foundation, CHC has expanded access to treatment for drug-resistant TB in Cambodia with the goal of universal access to drug-resistant TB care for all Cambodians, creating a model of community- and home-based care, in partnership with the National TB program.

 The CHC-led clinical trial (CAMELIA) supported by the U.S National Institutes of Health (NIH), and the French Agence Nationale Recherches sur le SIDA was concluded and its first results were presented at the International AIDS conference in July.
 The results show that initiating AIDS therapy 2 weeks after beginning TB drug therapy decreases mortality by 34%.
 These results, which will change global practice and save tens of thousands of lives, were recently cited by the NIH as one of the 2010 landmark discoveries for AIDS.

 CHC's Joseph P. Sullivan Outpatient Center of Excellence for TB and AIDS Care of Children at the Khmer-Soviet Friendship Hospital (KSFH), Phnom Penh's largest public hospital is providing care for more than 400 HIV-positive children, and enhancing services for all children at the hospital, with a particular focus on neonatal care in 2010.